8 Best Softball Tryout Drills

 1. Have three players in the outfield with a catcher at home base.

-2. All of the remaining players should be in a line directly behind 2nd base.
+2. All remaining players should form a single-file line behind second base.

 3. The coach or another player is at home base with the bat and balls.

-4. An assistant coach or another player plays the role of the 3rd base coach.
+4. An assistant coach will play the role of the 3rd base coach.

-2. Now, the 2nd base runner will try to score unless stopped by the 3rd base coach.
+2. The player will try to score unless stopped by the 3rd base coach.

 3. Repeat this drill by giving each player multiple chances to score from 2nd base.